 Wayfield was a ward by itself until May 2003, when it was joined to Luton.
 This is somewhat unfortunate, as it means that the drag-down effect of Luton will make it very difficult for Wayfield to lift itself above the level of Labour representation – which, to be fair, was originally quite good, though it now seems to be flagging.

-Even Weeds Wood, of all places, has shifted away from lesser representation, and in a series of changes has now reached the point where it has only Conservative councillors.
+Even Weeds Wood, of all places, has shifted away from lesser representation, and in a series of changes over a number of years has now reached the point where it has only Conservative Councillors.
 Admittedly, there is more to that particular ward than Weeds Wood alone, but the boundaries haven't changed in ten years and yet the rightward shift has been steady and noteworthy within those same boundaries.

 Sooner or later they wake up to the realisation that it is the quality and outlook of their elected representatives that makes one of the single biggest differences, and they change their voting pattern significantly.
 This, of course, is what democracy is supposed to be about anyway.